MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-portal.md

 ## Create a key vault

-1. Sign in to the user portal `https://portal.local.azurestack.external`.
+1. Sign in to the admin portal `https://adminportal.local.azurestack.external`.

 2. From the dashboard, select **+ Create a resource**, then **Security + Identity**, then **Key Vault**.